💡

 directory.
 You may check if it's working with a simple HTTP request:curl http://127.0.0.1:8383/api/v1/info

-sudo apt install build-essential cmake python3-pip
+sudo apt install libssl-dev protobuf-compiler pkg-config

-RS_DATA_PATH=./data bin/reductstore
+RS_DATA_PATH=./data reductstore

 Name | Default | Description |